Iron486/Clean_messy_room_classification/README.md

 <p align="center"> <img src="https://user-images.githubusercontent.com/62444785/162538666-fb66e587-a08f-452f-bd32-ff55bba4c12f.png" width="570" height="320"/>   </p>

 The input data that the algorithm adopts were obtained reading the data manually, using the `os` library and reading each image in the different folder.
-I preprocessed the data so that it was possible to train the ANN, then I scaled the data and I performed PCA to reduce the dimension of the dataset.
+I preprocessed the data so that it was possible to train the ANN; then I scaled the data and I performed PCA to reduce the dimension of the dataset.

-Then, I fit the model on train dataset using the following parameters and hyperparameters:
+Next, I fit the model on train dataset using the following parameters and hyperparameters:

 <p align="center">